 Terry Altilio (09:05)

 I want to just because it's an aspect of that time and that work that I think is vital for people to know.
 I think it's important for folks to know that the Social Work Leadership Development Award program started very much after the doctor program. that folks on the board of the project on death in America thought that doctors had the most power to change things.
 Hence, lot of for years, I think it was, I think they started in 1994, we started in 1999.
-So for years, physicians were supported in this work of palliative medicine, believing the, it's a wonderful book by David Clark, who wrote the book, who wrote the history of the project on death in America, believing that doctors had the most power to change things.
+So for years, physicians were supported in this work of palliative medicine, believing that, it's a wonderful book by David Clark, who wrote the book, who wrote the history of the project on death in America, believing that doctors had the most power to change things.
 And it was through Patricia Prem, who was on the board at that point in time in collaboration with Foley, with Grace, and so on and so forth, that we got invited to participate in that work.
 And I think that history is important because I think in some ways we live it out on a daily basis in our relationship with our interprofessional colleagues.
 And we're working in hierarchical settings where we are working to establish our expertise, our position, our power in those settings, which is so very important because of the value base that we bring that we bring to this work.
 So I am so ⁓ appreciative of what we created.
 I do wonder, I would so appreciate your thoughts about this. the fact that we ended up meeting in Long Island and the doctors and everybody else continued to meet in California to me was symbolic. ⁓ But what I also wonder about, and I so appreciate your thoughtfulness about this, I wonder if that separation for whatever the reasons why it occurred, I was never privy to, but if that actually helped us to build an identity and that that process would have been very different if we were continuing to meet with the doctors who were working on their projects and so on and so forth.
 So when you think about, when I think about this time, I think about consequences, intended and unintended.
 And the one that I've been thinking about most recently is this idea about whether that happening for whatever the reasons for it actually helped us to create an identity.
 And the other thing, Susan, as you were talking, I don't know if you all know, but there's going to be a summit in June in Boston.
 They're doing a summit like 20 years later.
 There's another summit going to be at Boston.
 Vickie knows all about this.
 Boston University School of Social Work, so on and so forth.
 So 20 years later there's another summit and at that summit is social work organizations coming together just the way you all built that summit in either DC or Kentucky.
 I don't remember which one that was.
 And I've also begun to wonder if we over the years have lost the power in those relationships of the organizations working together ⁓ in a way that ⁓

 that minimizes expense, does a lot of things.
-And so it's very exciting to me that there's gonna be a summit in 2025 that actually in some way honors the way that summit was created two decades ago or however long ago that was, where different organizations came together.
+And so it's very exciting to me that there's going to be a summit in 2025 that actually in some way honors the way that summit was created two decades ago or however long ago that was, where different organizations came together.

 Vickie Leff (12:39)